 Again, when parking, please stay within the flagged areas to avoid impacts to the land.
 The entire site is open for walking, but camping and fires will be in designated areas.
 Throughout the event, please do your best to avoid injuring any vegetation, especially the plants and areas that are marked or flagged.
 Please do not leave garbage or litter on the land.
 Harvesting of vegetation is not permitted unless approved by the Little Orange Creek Nature Park site manager.

 Fires will be limited to those designated by the Site Coordinator.
-Camp stoves may be used at your campsite if you wish.
+Camp stoves and grills may be used with care at your campsite.
+A fire extinguisher must be present in any camp where there is use of fire.
 No fires allowed north of Hwy 20.

 Water and Energy

 Please be kind to the land and pack out your belongings and trash.
 Please do not dispose of cigarette butts or any kind of garbage on the land.
 A few garbage cans will be provided on the site, but we strongly prefer that you pack out your own trash (or better yet, don't make any trash at all!).
 We strive for this event to be free of packaging and garbage of all kinds.